Part 2: Calibration & Imaging of J1849+3024

 execfile('NME_J1849_skeleton.py')

-The initial steps shall only contain one CASA task per step in order to minimize mistakes in entering the parameters.
-By the end, multiple tasks shall be conducted at once because you should have some idea about the parameters to be inputted by then.
+Let's begin the tutorial.
+The first few steps will consist of only one CASA task at a time to minimise mistakes when entering the parameters.
+By the end, you should be able to conduct multiple tasks simultaneously, as you should have a good understanding of the parameters to be inputted by then.

 3. Imaging the phase calibrator